openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 Our construction of the ECDH-KEMs, in particular the inclusion of `ecdhCipherText` in the final hashing step in encapsulation and decapsulation that produces the `ecdhKeyShare`, is standard and known as hashed ElGamal key encapsulation, a hashed variant of ElGamal encryption.
 It ensures IND-CCA2 security in the random oracle model under some Diffie-Hellman intractability assumptions [CS03].
-The additional inclusion of `ecdhPublicKey` follows the security advice in Section 6.1 of {{RFC7748}}.
+The additional inclusion of `ecdhPublicKey` follows the security advice in [[RFC7748, Section 6.1]](https://www.rfc-editor.org/rfc/rfc7748#section-6.1).

 ## Key combiner {#sec-key-combiner}